Yaepiii/Yaepiii.github.io/_pages/about.md

 - *2024.08*: &nbsp;🎉🎉 Our paper C-LOAM is **accepted** to IEEE ICUS 2024!

 # 📖 Educations
+- *2026.07 - present*, Master,  X Research Department, JD Logistics, Beijing, China.
-- *2023.09 - present*, Master,  The State Key Laboratory of Robotics at Shenyang Institute of Automation, Chinese Academy of Sciences, Shenyang, China.
+- *2023.09 - 2026.06*, Master,  The State Key Laboratory of Robotics at Shenyang Institute of Automation, Chinese Academy of Sciences, Shenyang, China.
 - *2019.09 - 2023.06*, Undergraduate, Department of Mechanical Engineering, Harbin Institute of Technology, Weihai, China.

 # 📝 Publications